-- Helping them understand how to use a password and that they shouldn't share identifying information - Model for parents and children how to share images respectfully by asking for permission and respecting requests for privacy.
-Ask children before you share images of them or their work.
+• Helping them understand how to use a password and that they shouldn't share identifying information on your own. but not alone.

+- Model for parents and children how to share images respectfully by asking for permission and respecting requests for privacy.
+Ask children before you share images of them or their work. - Understand and use privacy settings and discuss these with school age children.